mikalai-sokarau/newsfeed/README.md

-# newsfeed
+# NEWSFEED
-Simple application which allow you to check current news
+Simple application which allows you to check the current news